 I had surgery on Friday morning (shortly after flooding the shower in the bathroom, much to the amusement of an elderly man visiting his wife on the ward opposite!) and had my first PD session that evening.
 All I’ll say for now is that it was rough.
 Doing a full session of overnight PD with a line inserted hours beforehand is far less than ideal.
 By the time I was discharged on Monday morning I’d had three treatments.
 This meant I was stable enough to go a further week without dialysis until I could attend a satellite unit to be trained to treat myself at home.

 In all honesty, I don’t remember a lot about the week in between.
 I felt much sicker then than I did before and spent most of the time asleep.

 I remember worrying about the training.
-What if it was too hard?
+Maybe it would be too hard?
 What if I couldn’t learn it and had to do haemodialysis instead?
 What if it didn’t work?
 I knew that the sooner I learned how to manage PD at home, the sooner I could find some normality again, so I really wanted to be able to do this.